Jesse-Walton-V/Jesse-Walton-V.github.io/README.md

 ## Experience
 **Crew Member - Dairy Queen 2024-2025**
-  Worked in teams with matchday assistants and RAVE Foundation and the Social Impact team.
+ Worked independently with little oversight.
-  Wrote 3 professional emails a day to clients as well as customers.
+ Resolved customer complaints quickly and efficiently.
-  Mentored youth as well as providing entertainment for adults.
+ Polished interpersonal skills working the register and drive through.
-  Assisted in maintaining a fast paced but fun and enjoyable learning experience.
+ Handled a high volume of customer interactions patiently and professionally.

 ---